 Key Performance Area II: Performance Management of Subordinate Employees

 - Oversees managers who direct site-level and department activities that implement the organization's policies; positions managed include Performance Improvement Coordinator, Team Leaders (intra-site), IT Specialist, and Environmental Specialist.
-(Note: The COCO is ultimately responsible for the performance of the individuals in these positions);
+(Note: The DAC is ultimately responsible for the performance of the individuals in these positions);

 - Directly supervises sites and oversees the daily operation of all sites, implementing policies and procedures, and expectations set forth by the CEO and Board of Directors;